asr/fotc/README.txt

 ------------------------------------------------------------------------------

-  The agda2atp tool is a program for prove first-order formulae written in the dependently typed language Agda using first-order automatic theorem provers (ATPs), via the translation of the Agda formulae to the TPTP format which is a standard for input and output for the ATPs.
+  The agda2atp tool is a program for prove first-order formulae written in the dependently typed language Agda using first order automatic theorem provers (ATPs), via the translation of the Agda formulae to the TPTP format which is a standard for input and output for the ATPs.